vertec-io/pl3xus/docs-site/content/docs/core/installation.md

 ---
 # Installation

-This guide covers installing bevy_eventwork and its dependencies.
+This guide covers installing pl3xus and its dependencies.

 ## Prerequisites